spatialthoughts/qgis-tutorials/source/docs/3/importing_spreadsheets_csv.rst

   .. image:: /static/3/importing_spreadsheets_csv/images/05.png
      :align: center

 6. In the :guilabel:`Data Source Manager` dialog box, the path to file will be available in :guilabel:`File Name`.
-Change the :guilabel:`Layer name` to ``1900_2000_earthquake``.
+Change the :guilabel:`Layer name` to ``1900_2000_earthquakes``.
 In the :guilabel:`File format` section, select :guilabel:`Custom delimiters` and check :guilabel:`Tab`.
 In the :guilabel:`Geometry definition` section, choose :guilabel:`Point coordinates`.
 By default :guilabel:`X field` and :guilabel:`Y field`  values will be auto-populated if it finds a suitable name field in the input.
 In our case, they are ``Longitude`` and ``Latitude``.
 You may change it if the import selects the wrong fields.
 You can leave the :guilabel:`Geometry CRS` to the default ``EPSG:4326 - WGS 84`` CRS.
-If your file contained coordinates in a different CRS, you could select the appropriate CRS here.
+If your file contains coordinates in a different CRS, you could select the appropriate CRS here.
 Click :guilabel:`Add`.

    .. image:: /static/3/importing_spreadsheets_csv/images/06.png
      :align: center